Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-SU1kBDjZGhM.md

 ### Transcript

-> yeah, will we get a truck and tractor ghosting fix soon, depends depends what you mean with ghosting like is it not taking your calls your maccas is it just like not talking to you, vehicles will will probably get a proper fix in the future, i don't know when that will happen though we've done some tweaks to the vehicles right now to make them a little bit better on client but, there's still more work to do with it
+> yeah, will we get a truck and tractor ghosting fix soon, depends depends what you mean with ghosting like is it not taking your calls your maccas is it just like not talking to you, vehicles will will probably get a proper fix in the future, I don't know when that will happen though we've done some tweaks to the vehicles right now to make them a little bit better on client but, there's still more work to do with it